 The course is Level 9 Post-graduate Diploma, the credits of which can be used in onward applications to other programs within and outside the University.
 The course does not directly or automatically advance or roll into further qualifications but it is well positioned for students in any further interest they may have in this field.

 What are the career prospects?

 Career Opportunities abound for this industry, supply driven, high level qualification.
 The practicalities of the course has positioned graduates for advancement within their own workplace or for newly skilled in this area.
 New entrants to the workplaces utilising these skills are often sought by any operation seeking digital savvy staff, including start-up entrepreneurs and large-scale corporate clients.
 The TUS work fairs and Careers Office can offer significant assistance as well.

 Number of Weeks: This course runs from September to June and is broken down into 3 semesters.
 Each semester runs for 12 weeks.
 The total number of study weeks is 36.
 The structure of the year is as follows:

 Number of Days/Evenings per week: Online recorded lectures for the modules in each semester will be provided to students at the start of each teaching week.
 Students will then partake in a live online tutorial class from 7pm – 9pm each Wednesday throughout the semester.
 Extra learning material will also be provided to students throughout the weeks.

-This programme will run from September 2023 to August 2024 TBC
+This programme will run from September 2023 to June 2024

 Online lectures will be recorded and available to watch back.

 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.